nimh-dsst/dsst-rtd/docs/guides/abcd.md

 - [README.md](https://github.com/nimh-dsst/dsst-rtd/tree/main/docs/guides/ABCD/fast_track/README.md)
 - [CHANGES](https://github.com/nimh-dsst/dsst-rtd/tree/main/docs/guides/ABCD/fast_track/CHANGES.md)

 The NDA releases newly-collected raw DICOM data every so often.
-We do our best to stay up to date with downloading the DICOM data (read: every 6 months or so) and converting it to a BIDS tree of NIfTI images.
+We do our best to stay up to date with downloading the DICOM data and converting it to a BIDS tree of NIfTI images.
 See the CHANGES file above for a change-log of when the last update occured and what was included in each update.

 ## tabulated_data

 Every year the NDA releases it's "Curated Annual Release" of tabulated data.
 Here is where you'll find all of the phenotypic, behavioral, demographic, and other curated annual release data.
-See the NDA's website or the ABCD's Data Exploration and Analysis Portal (DEAP) for more information about the data contained therein.
-Note: the raw tabulated data are not distributed in a BIDS compliant format.
+See the [ABCD tabulated data dictionary](https://data-dict.abcdstudy.org/?), the [ABCD Wiki](https://wiki.abcdstudy.org/), or the [NDA ABCD page](https://nda.nih.gov/abcd) for more information about the data contained therein.
+Note: the raw tabulated data are not distributed in a BIDS-compliant format.